Bsc. Computer Science

 First and foremost – IT, but also finance, project management, strong communication, cultural empathy – not just awareness, and M&A.

-What is your proudest achieve in the job so far?
+What is your proudest achievement in the job so far?

 The IT carve-out of an insurance company in Asia from its previous parent – achieving ~ 70% and ~ 3% reduction in TCO and combined ratio respectively, which turned it from loss-making to profitable.
 It’s a nice feeling to know you have changed the fortunes of a publicly listed company.